-Getting down to business, Scrum is an agile framework for managing projects from start to finish.
+Getting down to business, scrum is an agile framework for managing projects from start to finish.
 It’s based around the values of self-organizing teams iterating rapidly on collaborative plans.
-In short, it’s intended to remove as much waste and red tape from workflows as possible, so everyone’s effort can be focused on doing the most important task at each step of a process.
+By removing as much waste and red tape from workflows as possible, everyone’s effort can be focused on doing the most important task at each step of a project.

 This video from the Scrum Company explains how it works (for all different applications):

 Here is a visual breakdown of how scrum works as well:

 There’s a little bit of debate around who exactly devised the scrum framework and who coined the term “scrum” itself.

 It’s commonly accepted that it first appeared in the Harvard Business Review in a 1986 article titled “The New New Product Development Game” by Ikujiro Nonaka and Hirotaka Takeuchi.
 It was later documented in deeper detail by Jeff McKenna, Jeff Sutherland, and John Scumniotales.